-- Fill your mortar with a small amount of coffee.
+- Fill your mortar with a few small scoops of coffee.
 Don’t fill it more than about ¼ full for best control.
 You can always grind a second batch.

 - Hold the pestle with your dominant hand; use your other to hold the mortar in place.

-- Using the pestle, forcibly press down and crush the beans with a twisting motion.
+- Using the pestle, forcibly press down and crush the coffee beans with a twisting motion.